D'Estienne d'Orves-class aviso: South African and Argentine navies

-The Argentine Navy also operates three D'Estienne d'Orves-class ships, locally known as the Drummond class.
+The Argentine Navy also operated three D'Estienne d'Orves-class ships, locally known as the Drummond class.
 The first two ships, originally named Lieutenant de vaisseau Le Hénaff and Commandant L'Herminier while under construction for the French Navy, were originally acquired by the South African Navy in 1976.
 In the French Navy they were replaced by new ships with the same names.
 The two ships were renamed Good Hope and Transvaal, but due to UN sanctions against South Africa, they were not delivered and were bought by the Argentine Navy on 25 December 1978.
 They were renamed ARA Drummond and ARA Guerrico.
 A third ship of the class, ARA Granville, was ordered by Argentina and was delivered in 1981.
+All vessels had been retired as of 2024.

 Turkish Navy

-In October 2000, Turkey acquired six Type A 69 avisos.
+Starting in November 2000, Turkey acquired six Type A 69 avisos.
 They were acquired for the Turkish Navy for coastal patrol in order to release more capable Turkish ships for frontline duty.
 Five of the six vessels were refitted at Brest before transfer.